 California and Montana: Lived on the property and pay taxes for 5 years

-Florida: Live on the property for 7 years and either hold a colour of title or pay taxes
+Florida: Live on the property for 7 years and either hold a color of title or pay taxes

-Tennessee: Live on the property for 7 years and have a colour of title
+Tennessee: Live on the property for 7 years and have a color of title.

 Adverse possession is the when squatters are legally granted ownership of the property.
 Yes, it happens.
 Property managers should be aware of the adverse possession laws in their state and have a real estate attorney who is experienced in squatter evictions to avoid a lengthy legal battle.

 The silver lining - there are a lot of conditions that must be met before a squatter qualifies for adverse possession.